soskek/variational_dropout_sparsifies_dnn/README.md

     - LeNet-300-100 and LeNet5
 - CIFAR-10 or -100 example using variational dropout
     - VGGNet16
+- PennTreeBank RNN language model example using variational dropout
+    - 2-layer vanilla RNN LM
+    - This experiment is original and does not exist in the paper
 - General Chain for models using variational dropout
 - Linear link using variational dropout
 - Convolution2D link using variational dropout